Stirling Quartzite

-The Stirling Quartzite Formation is a geologic formation in the northern Mojave Desert of Inyo County, California and Nye County and Clark County, Nevada.
+The Stirling Quartzite is a geologic formation in the northern Mojave Desert of Inyo County, California and Nye County and Clark County, Nevada.

 It can be seen in the Panamint Range and Funeral Mountains adjoining Death Valley within Death Valley National Park; and in the Spring Mountains in Clark County.
 It also preserves rare fossils dating back to the Ediacaran period of the Neoproterozoic Era.

 Geology

 The formation underlies the Wood Canyon Formation and overlies the Johnnie Formation.
 The formation itself, as the name suggests, mainly consists of quartzite rocks, interbedded with varying sandstones, siltstones, carbonate rocks and occasional pebble conglomerates.
 It is also noted that the mineral feldspars appears throughout the formation, which are weather from rounded to sub-angular grains.

 Dating

-Whilst most studies agree that the Stirling Quartzite Formation is firmly Ediacaran in age due to the base of the overlying Wood Canyon Formation being aged at the latest Ediacaran and the lower strata of the Johnnie Formation having a recovered date of 640±0.09 Ma, the Stirling Quartzite has not been properly dated, excluding provenances within the formation.
+Whilst most studies agree that the Stirling Quartzite is firmly Ediacaran in age due to the base of the overlying Wood Canyon Formation being aged at the latest Ediacaran and the lower strata of the Johnnie Formation having a recovered date of 640±0.09 Ma, the Stirling Quartzite has not been properly dated, excluding provenances within the formation.

-Using detrital zircon geochronology on two zircon sample groups, NR9 and NR30, collected from the aforementioned provenances within the Upper and Lower members of the Stirling Quartzite Formation respectively.
+Using detrital zircon geochronology on two zircon sample groups, NR9 and NR30, collected from the aforementioned provenances within the Upper and Lower members of the Stirling Quartzite respectively.
 The age range recovered for the NR9 samples was between 2729±0 Ma and 573±0 Ma, whilst the age range recovered for the NR30 samples was between 2754±0 Ma and 927±0 Ma.